matthew-howe/algorithm-database/README.md

-Database of algoriths with my solutions.
+Database of algorithms with my solutions.